-- Printer-Selects a different printer. - Workflow-Selects an available workflow preset. - Media-Selects an available media preset. - Change server-Logs on to a different Fiery XF server. - Customize workflow-Customizes the job settings of the selected workflow preset.
+- Printer-Selects a different printer. - Workflow-Selects an available workflow preset. - Media-Selects an available media preset. - Measurement units-Selects the units of measurement. - Change server-Logs on to a different Fiery XF server. - Customize workflow-Customizes the job settings of the selected workflow preset.
 Select Use local settings to apply.
 Clear the check box to reapply the default settings from the preset. - Customize media-Switches to a different media and customizes the printer settings of the selected media preset.
 Select Use local settings to apply.
 Clear the check box to reapply the default settings from the preset.